ConSol-Monitoring/snclient/docs/compatibility/index.md

 A detailed description can be found on the [performance configuration page](../checks/perfconfig/).

+SNClients perf-config has an additional `magic` option to apply a magic factor.

 ## Allow Arguments Handling
 ![Feature](../icons/feature.png "this is a new thing in SNClient+")